-Exhibit No Description 31 Certifications pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32 Certifications pursuant to Section 906 of the Public Company Accounting Reform and Investor Act of 2002.
+Exhibit No Description 31 Certifications pursuant to Rule 13a-14 under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32 Certifications pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
+^{} These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
 Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934 and are not to be incorporated by reference into any filing of Questcor Pharmaceuticals, Inc., whether made before or after the date hereof, regardless of any general incorporation language in such filing.